 My habit is to pick out recipes to cook during the week, and on a whim I picked one from the internet called Holiday Granola, see: mynewroots.org/site.
 Given the time of year, I got carried away with the holiday spirit.
-If I were planning on giving granola as holiday gifts, it would have been perfect.
+If I were planning on giving granola as holiday gifts, it would have been perfect for kids with another kind of gifts for the age of 10.
 Or, if I had cut down the amounts in the recipe, and made less, that would have been perfect too.
 Filled with enthusiasm, I forged ahead.
 The finished product is very good.
 Although, if cinnamon is not your cup of tea, you might not like it.
 I did manage to give a large weck jar of it to my son to take for a visit with friends in New Hampshire.
 They were sharing a house for the holiday week between Christmas and New Years – so lots of good easy breakfast food for them.

 There are a lot of nuts and dry fruits in most granola recipes, and I actually found it very relaxing to cut up each ingredient.
 In the past, I have used a nut chopper device, the Cuisinart, or a rolling pin used by rolling the nuts which are placed between two towels on a cutting board.
 I found it did not take too much time to cut the nuts with a chefs knife, the pieces were neat and pleasing, and the practice was quite meditative and relaxing.
 I think that being in the moment is one of the hardest things to do in the kitchen.
 One is always thinking ahead, coordinating a few parts of a meal at once, trying to get everything on the table together at the same time, or not wanting to be there and in the headspace of rather being elsewhere.
 I like to step back, take things one step at a time, and just give myself time to really be present in the moment.
 I think that a daily yoga practice helps to get to that space.
 Returning to the mat, planting your feet on the mat, is a restoring act, and returns you to that space of not thinking ahead, not being anxious about the past.
 But I digress dear reader, so back to our main topic.